-At different times, in different places, the conscious entity that I perceive to be "me" can be in various states.
+At different times, in different places, the conscious entity, which I perceive to be "me", can be in various states.
 For example, it can be happy, sad, excited, apprehensive, fearful, depressed, elated.
 These are what I call states of consciousness.
 They are no doubt triggered by events emanating from the outside world that are detected by my physical senses to create physiological events within my brain.
 These, in turn, give rise to conscious experiences, which themselves determine, or at least influence, my state of consciousness at any particular time.

 The conscious experiences, to which I am referring, originate from sensory inputs from the outside world.
 My sense of vision gives me the conscious experiences of light and colour.
 My sense of sound gives me the conscious experiences of pitch and tone.
 My sense of taste gives me the conscious experiences of bitterness and sweetness.
 My sense of smell gives me conscious experiences of scents and odours.
 My sense of touch gives me the conscious experiences of texture, wetness, dryness, heat, cold, pain, eroticism and orgasm.
 Underlying all these is my sense of space and time.

 I perceive my life as an event.
 It had a beginning.
 It is now in progress.
 One day it will end.
 My life is made up of what appear to be component events — things that happen during my life.
 They give character and detail to my life.
 But they are not really isolated from each other.
 They form a complex dynamical continuum of change linked by what I perceive as cause and effect.
 It is this continuum of change that gives me my sensation of existing within space and time.

 I further perceive that the composite event that is my life is similarly linked to all other events that are taking place within the physical universe.
 My life is thus a component event of the universe.
 I therefore conclude that the physical universe itself is an event.
 It must be the all-encompassing event that comprises all others.